 Bela Crkva Lakes

 Bela Crkva Lakes consist of six artificial lakes with the most “unpolluted water in Serbia”.
 A favorite “cooling off spot” during the hot summer months, Bela Crkva is known as the “Venice of Vojvodina“.
-The city is surrounded by the Serbian Carpathian Mountains in Banat – between Romania, Serbia, and Hungary.
+Between Romania, Serbia, and Hungary, the Banat region is surrounded by the Serbian Carpathian Mountains.

 Ada Ciganlija Lake